55-year sentence affirmed for 15-year-old MS-13 gang killer

 The 2nd Circuit said parole might motivate Portillo to obey prison rules, obtain education, participate in rehabilitative programs and mature to a point where he could rejoin society.

+In a statement, Portillo attorney Joseph W. Ryan Jr. said the 2nd Circuit had “wrongly decided” that the sentence was appropriate, meaning Portillo will cost taxpayers over $2 million to keep him behind bars before he is freed and deported to El Salvador at age 71.

-Portillo, facing deportation to El Salvador when his sentence ends, pleaded guilty in the April 2017 massacre after planning it for weeks because he was offended that a youth who was not an MS-13 member had flashed the gang’s symbol and acted as if he was, prosecutors said.
+Portillo pleaded guilty in the April 2017 massacre after planning it for weeks because he was offended that a youth who was not an MS-13 member had flashed the gang’s symbol and acted as if he was, prosecutors said.

 In a presentencing memorandum, prosecutors said Portillo arranged for two female friends of the gang to lure him to a Central Islip park where over a dozen MS-13 members waited to attack the teenager and four members of a rival gang he had brought with him.